asciamanna/asciamanna.github.io/_drafts/use-tdd-to-teach-testable-design.md

 title: Use TDD to Teach Testable Design
 comments: true
 category: software-craftsmanship
-tags: [code-quality, tdd]
+tags: [code-quality, tdd, coaching]
 ---

 Test-driven development (TDD) is one of my essential development practices.
 It, along with the other XP practices, have helped me advance as a professional developer.
 There are several benefits that TDD has over test last development.
 And of course, TDD has enormous benefits over not writing any unit tests.
-It is common when trying to convince a team to start writing unit tests (and learn how to write testable code) to ignore TDD and take the stance that _"as long as you are writing tests it doesn't matter whether you are writing them first or last."_ I am absolutely guilty of making this claim in the past and I think it is a mistake.
+It is common when trying to convince developers to start writing unit tests (and to understand the importance of writing testable code) to ignore TDD and take the stance that _"as long as you are writing tests it doesn't matter whether you are writing them first or last."_ I am absolutely guilty of making this claim in the past and I think it is a mistake.

 <!--more-->

 I do believe that people who have obtained a level of mastery of writing high quality unit tests and designing testable code can write tests first or last and they would be indistinguishable from each other after the fact.
 However, even developers who have achieved this level of mastery lean towards practicing TDD, and there is good reason for this.
 TDD is a practice, a workflow.
 It provides a way of working that allows developers to quickly add fully-tested, working features to the system incrementally.
 And the system is **ALWAYS** in a working state.
 Every developer is always in a position where they are one test (60 seconds or less) away from a perfectly working system.

 ##Why Avoid TDD?
 The reason I haven't focused on TDD when trying to coach developers on unit testing is that it remains somewhat controversial.
 Developers often protest even trying TDD because it is a dramatic change to how they are currently writing software.
-I thought by avoiding the challenge of convincing developers to get out of their comfort zone and try TDD I would be able to focus on just unit testing and selling why unit testing and testable code is important.
+I thought by avoiding the challenge of convincing developers to get out of their comfort zone and try TDD I would be able to focus on unit testing and selling why unit testing and testable code is important.
 But here's the rub, in my experience TDD is the best way to teach the skills necessary for writing high quality unit tests and designing testable code.

 ##Use Uncertainty as Leverage
 When coaching developers who haven't mastered writing testable code a drastic change in how they code can put them in a position to be ready to learn new things.
 They are in unknown territory and hopefully open to learn some new techniques.
-Otherwise it is too easy when pressure is on to fall back to what they know (which is probably years of experience of writing untestable code).
+Otherwise it is too easy when pressure is on to fall back to what they know (which could possibly be years of experience of writing untestable code).

 ##Old Habits Result in Untestable Code
-When feeling schedule pressure while trying to write unit tests developers will go back to what is comfortable.
+When feeling schedule pressure while trying to learn developers will go back to what is comfortable.
 When trying to unit test under stress it is common to fall back to wrapping untestable code in tests.
 These tests embody all of the "poor unit test" attributes.
 They tend to:

 * Be long
 * Be slow